fairlearn/fairlearn/docs/user_guide/datasets.rst

 The Boston housing dataset presents many ethical issues, and in general, we strongly discourage using it in predictive modelling analyses.

-We've kept it in fairlearn because of its potential as a teaching tool for how to deal with ethical issues in a dataset.
+We've kept it in Fairlearn because of its potential as a teaching tool for how to deal with ethical issues in a dataset.

 There are ways to `remove correlations between sensitive features and the remaining columns